Francis Derwent Wood: World War One

-As he was too old (at 41) to enlist in the Army at the onset of World War I, Wood volunteered in the hospital wards and his exposure to the gruesome injuries inflicted by the new war's weapons eventually led him to open a special clinic: the Masks for Facial Disfigurement Department, located in the Third London General Hospital, Wandsworth.
+As the onset of the First World War, Wood was too old (at 41), for active duty and enlisted as a private in the Royal Army Medical Corps, in which he served as an orderly with his photographer friend Ward Muir.
+He worked as an orderly in hospital wards, and his exposure to the gruesome injuries inflicted by the new war's weapons eventually led him to open a special clinic: the Masks for Facial Disfigurement Department, located in the Third London General Hospital, Wandsworth.
 Instead of the rubber masks used conventionally, Wood constructed masks of thin metal, sculpted to match the portraits of the men in their pre-war normality.
 Just as had been happening with soldiers operated upon with the recent advances in plastic surgery, Wood's masks provided each with a renewed self-confidence, even self-respect, though they often proved uncomfortable.
 Face wounds were known to be the most devastating.
 By hiding the wounds behind the mask, the young men were able to return to relationships with their families and friends.

 Each mask required many weeks of work on the part of Woods, and other surgeons who followed his lead.
 A plaster cast was taken of the subject's wounded face – but only after the wounds and subsequent surgeries had totally healed.
 The crude process was itself a trial.
 The plaster cast was used to make a squeeze of plastocene or clay.
 This disfigured bust was used as the foundation of all prosthetic restorative work, with the sculptor working to replace the missing components of the face with the shapes from the opposing side.
 The mask itself was made from a thin copper sheet – galvanized copper to facilitate painting after forming.
 Painting a realistic portrait onto the copper mask was as challenging as the sculpting: each was finished while the patient wore it, in order to most accurately match the tone of the flesh with the enamels.

 The ward stayed open only two years, from 1917 to 1919.
 There is no record of the exact number of masks made, but it must have been several hundred: a tiny drop among the more than 20,000 wounded in the face.
 His earnest efforts may not have helped statistically, but they influenced the lives of those he helped dramatically.